kgpark88/genai/README.md

-# 생성형 AI로 AI애플리케이션 개발하기
+# All About Gen AI